chaos-mesh/chaos-mesh/GOVERNANCE.md

 ## Proposal process

 We use a Request for Comments (RFC) process for any substantial changes to Chaos Mesh.
 This process involves an upfront design that will provide increased visibility to the community.
 If you're considering a PR that will bring in a new feature that may affect how Chaos Mesh is implemented, or may be a breaking change, then you should start with a RFC.
 The process is documented in the [RFC repository](https://github.com/chaos-mesh/rfcs)) and has [a template](https://github.com/chaos-mesh/rfcs/blob/main/template.md) for you to get started.
-However, it is suggested that you bring this proposal for initial SIG discussions before you submit the RFC, which makes the process more smooth and efficient.